justinethier/cyclone/README.md

 Getting Started
 ---------------

+1. There are several options available for installing Cyclone:

+    ### Build from Source
-1. To install Cyclone on your machine for the first time on Linux, Windows, FreeBSD, and for Mac users wanting to install without using Homebrew, use [**cyclone-bootstrap**](https://github.com/justinethier/cyclone-bootstrap) to build a set of binaries.
+    To install Cyclone on your machine for the first time on Linux, Windows, FreeBSD, and for Mac users wanting to install without using Homebrew, use [**cyclone-bootstrap**](https://github.com/justinethier/cyclone-bootstrap) to build a set of binaries.
 Instructions are provided for Linux, Mac, Windows (via MSYS), and FreeBSD 12.

+    ### Docker
+    Cyclone can be run from a [Docker Image](https://hub.docker.com/r/cyclonescm/cyclone).

+    For example:

+        docker run -it cyclonescm/cyclone bash

+    ### Homebrew
-    Mac users wanting to use Homebrew can do the following:
+    Mac (and Linux!) users wanting to use Homebrew can do the following:
     - If Homebrew is not already installed: follow the instructions at [https://brew.sh/](https://brew.sh/) to install the homebrew package manager.
     - `brew tap cyclone-scheme/cyclone`
     - `brew install cyclone-scheme/cyclone/cyclone-bootstrap`

+    ### Binary Packages
     Arch Linux users can install using the [AUR](https://aur.archlinux.org/packages/cyclone-scheme/).

 2. After installing you can run the `cyclone` command to compile a single Scheme file: